DejazmachMolla/Webpack-Setup/README.md

 To get a local copy up and running follow these simple example steps.
 - Clone the project on your local machine
 - Run `npm install` on the root directory
-- Run the server using `parcel index.html`
+- Build the project using `npm run build`
-- Open app on the url on which the server is running
+- Run the server using `npm start`

 ## Authors